The Cruel Sea Blu-ray Movie

 A Royal Navy corvette

-Adapted from the famous novel by Nicholas Monsarrat, Charles Frend’s The Cruel Sea tells the story of Captain Ericson (Jack Hawkins, The Bridge on the River Kwai, Ben-Hur), who is put in charge with Compass Rose, a fast corvette, and its inexperienced crew.
-Captain Ericson is assisted by two young officers, Lockhart (Donald Sinden, Mogambo, Your Money or Your Wife) and Ferraby (John Stratton, The Third Key, Frankenstein and the Monster from Hell), who have never before been in open sea.
+Adapted from the famous novel by Nicholas Monsarrat, Charles Frend’s The Cruel Sea tells the story of Captain Ericson (Jack Hawkins, The Bridge on the River Kwai), who is put in charge with HMS Compass Rose, a fast corvette, and its inexperienced crew during WWII.
+Because of his substantial experience as a seaman, he is teamed up with two young officers, Lockhart (Donald Sinden, Mogambo) and Ferraby (John Stratton, The Third Key), who have never been in the open sea.

-As the Compass Rose begins searching for German U-Boats, Captain Ericson and Lockhart form a bond that proves crucial for the success of their mission.
-Eventually, they begin relying on each other’s instincts and trusting each other’s judgment.
+As the Compass Rose begins searching for German U-boats, Captain Ericson and Lockhart form a bond that proves crucial for the success of their mission.
+Soon after, they also start relying on each other’s instincts and trusting each other’s judgment.

-The film’s greatest strength, however, is the characterization.
-It is incredibly easy to relate to the main protagonists because they are all real people, not heroes, who despite their training and ranks show real emotions when they are faced with difficult dilemmas.
-For example, in one of the film’s most memorable sequences Captain Ericson decides to ignore a group of survivors in order to sink a U-Boat.
-Later on, he is tormented by their desperate screams for help.
-Elsewhere, one of Captain Ericson’s officers, Morell (Denholm Elliott, A Room with a View, Raiders of the Lost Ark), accidentally discovers that his wife has started seeing another man.
-He returns to the corvette but for some time his thoughts remain with his wife and he struggles enormously.
+The characterizations are excellent.
+It is incredibly easy for the audience to relate to the seamen that the camera chooses to follow closely because they are all ordinary people, not heroes, who, despite their training and ranks, continuously reveal authentic emotions.
+For example, in one of the most memorable sequences, Captain Ericson ignores a group of survivors to sink a U-boat, and later, he is tormented by their desperate screams for help.
+Elsewhere, one of Captain Ericson’s officers, Morell (Denholm Elliott, Raiders of the Lost Ark), accidentally discovers that his wife has started seeing another man.
+He returns to the corvette and instantly resumes his duties, but for some time his thoughts remain with his wife and he struggles enormously.

-The enemy is never seen, which is why most of the time the atmosphere in the film is incredibly tense.
-There is genuine sense of fear amongst the men because everyone realizes that a torpedo can sink the Compass Rose at any time.
+The enemy is never seen, so the atmosphere during the cat-and-mouse game remains incredibly tense.
+There is a genuine sense of fear amongst the sailors because everyone realizes that the invisible enemy can fire a torpedo and sink the Compass Rose at any time.

 Hawkins is outstanding as the strong and authoritative but never cocky captain who has seen it all.
-He is a tough, real man who isn’t afraid to show emotion, which is why everyone on board of the Compass Rose respects him.
-Sinden is also brilliant as his right-hand man, understanding well that together they could accomplish a lot.
+When he does not issue orders, he is a tough but fair man who is not afraid to show emotion, which is why everyone on board the Compass Rose respects him.
+Sinden is similarly brilliant as his right-hand man, understanding well that together they could accomplish a lot and save many lives.
 Stratton exudes confidence but never arrogance.
-(The great Stanley Baker also makes a strong cameo appearance as an insecure lieutenant who falls seriously sick).
+Stanley Baker also has a strong cameo appearance as an insecure lieutenant who falls seriously sick.

-Note: In 1954, The Cruel Sea was nominated for Oscar for Best Writing, Screenplay (Eric Ambler).
-During the same year, the film was also nominated for three BAFTA Awards, including Best British Film and Best British Actor (Jack Hawkins).
+In 1954, The Cruel Sea earned an Oscar nomination for Best Writing, Screenplay (Eric Ambler).
+During the same year, the film was also nominated for three BAFTA Awards, including Best British Film and Best British Actor (Hawkins).

 The Cruel Sea Blu-ray Movie, Video Quality 4.0 of 5